TanzinaTaher/TanzinaTaher.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Tanzina Taher Ifty, a Ph.D. student in the Department of <a href="https://ece.gmu.edu/">Electrical and Computer Engineering</a> at <a href="https://www.gmu.edu/">George Mason University</a>, Fairfax, VA, USA.
-I am currently working as a Graduate Research Assistant under the supervision of Professor <a href="https://ece.gmu.edu/profiles/fferna3">Dr. Filipe Veiga</a>.
+I am currently working as a Graduate Research Assistant under the supervision of Professor <a href="https://volgenau.gmu.edu/profiles/dshishik">Dr. Daigo Shishika</a>.

-My research focuses on robotics, particularly robot manipulation and robot learning, with an emphasis on perception, reasoning, and decision-making in contact-rich, real-world environments.
+My research focuses on game-theoretic approaches to robot learning and decision-making, particularly for multi-agent interaction, strategic reasoning, and robust behavior in uncertain environments.
 In addition to robotics, I have experience in computer vision, natural language processing (NLP), which complement my work in developing versatile and adaptive AI systems.<br /><br /></div>

 **For additional information, please see the [CV](https://TanzinaTaher.github.io/cv/) and [publications](https://TanzinaTaher.github.io/publications/).**